-Q: You write contemporary fantasy, literary fiction and spiritual supernatural novels, which is a bit of a mouthful.
+Q: You write contemporary fantasy, magical realism, and spiritually oriented literary fiction, which is a bit of a mouthful.
 What does that mean?
 Who will enjoy your stories?

-A: My stories are written from the perspective of someone who believes many things are possible in this world that most people have never had the opportunity to experience, or have been told are impossible and so they shy away from them.
-But mystical, supernatural, and spiritual elements of life are all around us, and I like to bring the things we think are impossible into the natural world in a literal way to give people the opportunity to expand their faith in life and the world around them–in God, whoever he turns out to be after we’ve seen how deep the rabbit hole goes.
+A: The short answer is that my stories are all about the healing power of love and about dreams, in every conceivable way.
+But my books are also written from the perspective of someone who believes many things are possible in this world that most people have been told are impossible and so they shy away from them.
+The mystical, supernatural, and spiritual elements of life are all around us, and I like to bring the things we think are impossible into the natural world in a literal way to give people the opportunity to expand their faith in life and the world around them–in God, whoever he turns out to be after we’ve seen how deep the rabbit hole goes.
 The people who will love my stories are spiritual seekers themselves.
 It doesn’t matter if you are young or old, a Christian or not (well, maybe my first book will go down easier if you’re a Christian, but maybe not!).
-If you are interested in exploring the world through the lens of faith and the possibilities of the world, you will love my stories.
+If you are interested in exploring the world through the lens of faith, hope and the possibilities of the world, you will love my stories.

 Q: You seem to hold some very strong opinions about the supernatural and spirituality.
 Are your books a way to bring others to your way of thinking?

 A: My aim is never to tell people what to think.
-It is to invite people to think, to consider things in a light they may never have before.
+It is to invite people to engage with their spirituality, to consider things in a light they may never have before.
 I believe that we grow and come to life only when new possibilities are suggested to us, and I trust my readers and respect them enough to find their own way from there.

 Q: But no one seems to agree on anything anymore.
 Climate change, religion, politics.
 How can you trust your readers to find their own way when everyone is working with a different set of facts and different experiences?